 - retention.1

-The above are illegal acts unless the accused had the lawful authority to perform one.2
+The above are illegal acts unless you had the lawful authority to perform one.2

 What qualifies as a weapon of mass destruction?